backdrop-contrib/notify/README.txt

 5. Configure the other general notification settings.

-   See the "Usage" section below for details.
+   See the "Administratione" section below for details.

 Note that after installing Notify. no users will be subscribed to notificatons.
 Before anyone is subscribed, no notifications will be sent.

 ------------------------
-MISCELLANEOUS
+ADMINISTRATION
 ------------------------

 The administrative interface is at: Administer >> Configuration >>